Teejay128/agentbase-chat/tutorial/tutorial.md

-# Building a Persistent AI Chat Agent with Next.js and Agentbase
+# How To Build An AI Agent Chat App with Agentbase

 ## Introduction to Agentbase